 The resting phase is also called the Telogen Phase.
 This is one of the later stages of a hair strand’s natural life cycle when the strand no longer has access to the blood supply and fresh cells needed to produce new hair.
 It is then ready to exit the scalp.

 With Telogen Effluvium, there is very often what is described as a shock to the system.
 Later, about 2 to 3 months, as many as 70% of scalp hairs are then shed in large numbers.

 This shock to the system can be resultant from childbirth, high fever or severe illness that can cause great physical duress as well as a large amount of additional stress.

 Thankfully, this is not a permanent hair loss and the hair will eventually grow back.

 So are you stressed about losing your hair or are you losing your hair from stress?

 There are a lot of reasons why you could be losing your hair.
-Whatever the answer, the specialists at the Toronto Hair Transplant Centre understand that even if stress isn’t the direct cause, it certainly can be a major effect when dealing with the potentially psychologically damaging trauma of hair loss.
+Whatever the answer, the specialists at the Toronto Hair Transplant Surgeons understand that even if stress isn’t the direct cause, it certainly can be a major effect when dealing with the potentially psychologically damaging trauma of hair loss.
 They’re available to answer all your questions and start to find a way to deal with your hair loss and the stress that it causes.